Shauvik21/Black-Friday-Sale-Data-Analysis/README.md

 # EDA-Using-Python
-This is a data analyst porfolio product where i explore a Black Firday Sales dataset using python.
+This is a data analyst porfolio project where i explore a Black Firday Sales dataset using python.
 Glimpses of important activities i did using python:

 Generated descriptive statistical values for numerical columns.Also explored categorical columns.